andrebot/AC-socialApi/Readme.md

 Auth
 ----

   Authorization/Authentication is done using token, by JWT.
+You can choose to use authentication by cookie or by Authorization header in the request.

 Test
 ----